pyth-network/pyth-sdk-solidity/README.md

 # Pyth Solidity SDK

 This package provides utilities for consuming prices from the [Pyth Network](https://pyth.network/) Oracle using Solidity.
-Also, it contains [the Pyth Interface ABI](./IPythAbi.json) that you can use in your libraries to communicate with the contract.
+Also, it contains [the Pyth Interface ABI](./abis/IPyth.json) that you can use in your libraries to communicate with the Pyth contract.

 It is **strongly recommended** to follow the [consumer best practices](https://docs.pyth.network/consumers/best-practices) when consuming Pyth data.